seanpm2001/GitHub_Watchlist/README.md

 <details open><summary><p><b>Click/tap here to expand/collapse the file history entry for version 2</b></p></summary>

+> **Note** _This update was a major overhaul for this projects README.
+The repository itself was also modernized afterwards._

 **Changes:**

 - [x] Added a new title section